 The area of Pojoaque Pueblo saw its first settlers in the 500's CE.
-The lifestyles of those settlers evolved in parallel with the rest of the Anasazi world except for the great migrations in the 1200's-to-1400's.
-Because Pojoaque was already beside the Rio Grande, it only saw a rise in population from those migrations until the Spanish arrived.
+The lifestyles of those settlers evolved in parallel with the rest of the Ancient Puebloan world except for the great migrations in the 1200's-to-1400's.
+Because Pojoaque was already beside the Rio Grande, it saw a rise in population from those migrations until the Spanish arrived.

 An Act of Congress in 1933 caused the Bureau of Indian Affairs to publish ads in local newspapers asking for Pojoaque tribal members to return or face complete loss of their heritage.
 The people began to return in 1934 and they successfully became a Federally recognized Indian Reservation again in 1936.